Michael Nottingham: Club career

 In May 2016, following Solihull's promotion to the National League, he decided to join newly-promoted National League North side Salford City for personal reasons as he wanted to be further north to live with his partner.
-He made 44 league appearances and scored ten goals and was named Supporters' Player of the Year, as well as being named in the National League North Team of the Year for the second-consecutive season.
+He made 44 league appearances and scored ten goals and was named Supporters' Player of the Year, as well as being named in the National League North Team of the Year once again.
 In his second season he won the National League North for the second time as Salford were promoted to the National League as champions.
 He scored four goals in 42 appearances in all competitions and was also named in the Team of the Year for the third season running.

 On 21 May 2018, after Nottingham's contract with Salford City had ended, he joined League One club Blackpool on a two-year deal.

 Nottingham signed for Crewe Alexandra on a six-month loan deal on 16 January 2020, and made his Crewe debut two days later in a 1-0 win over Cheltenham Town at Gresty Road.
-He scored his first Crewe goal, the equaliser in a 1-1 draw at Exeter City, on 3 March 2020.
+He scored his first Crewe goal, the equaliser in a 1–1 draw at Exeter City, on 3 March 2020.
 Crewe manager David Artell had hoped to sign Nottingham, but Blackpool manager Neil Critchley triggered an option to automatically extend Nottingham's contract.

 On 9 October 2020, Nottingham joined Accrington Stanley in a three-year deal.
+During the 2021–22 season, Nottingham started every league game for Stanley, scoring six goals, and was duly named Player of the Year by the club's supporters.
+However, the following season he missed the majority of the campaign with an ankle tendon injury sustained in pre-season.
+On 16 July 2023, it was announced Nottingham had left the club.

+Nottingham signed for Livingston in July 2023 on a one-year deal.
+In June 2025, he announced he would leave the club at the end of his contact.

+On 12 July 2025, Nottingham joined newly promoted National League side Brackley Town.